Life as a Middle School Math Teacher

 Deciding on a career path can be an important and difficult decision.
+What do you want to spend your life’s work doing?
 What will be most meaningful to you?
 What career will you enjoy most?

-David Johnson the 3rd, known as Mr. Johnson to his students, is a middle school math teacher at Lynhurst 7th and 8th Grade Center in Indianapolis, Indiana.
+David Johnson III, known as Mr. Johnson to his students, is a middle school math teacher at Lynhurst 7th and 8th Grade Center in Indianapolis, Indiana.

 Where do you teach?
 Indianapolis, Indiana